 The lights from the wing flashed bright in a steady rhythm.
 As my eyes opened and closed slowly, they were almost hypnotic.
-I may have fallen asleep if not for the loud noises in my ears, courtesy of an old, scratched iPod Nano – the playlist including Iron Maiden, Joan Jett, James Taylor, and my daughter’s favorite Coldplay songs.
+I may have fallen asleep if not for the loud noises in my ears, courtesy of an aging, scratched up iPod – the playlist including Iron Maiden, Joan Jett, James Taylor, and my daughter’s favorite Coldplay songs.

 I was coming home.

 It’s as easy to remember the day of someone’s death as easily as their birth, in terms of importance.
 Earlier, I had been grateful to be flying above the clouds, and able to view a setting sun on the horizon.
 Her attitude of gratitude had been passed down, to be made good use of by the family she left behind.

 From my experience, I can tell you that the opposite is true.
 There were many lessons, most basic and easily executed, on the meaning of your life and how to best live it.
-And apparently there was enough time to ensure they were fully entrenched.
+Apparently there was enough time to ensure they were fully entrenched.

 She loved to cook more than anything.
 She would listen to the Yankees on radio or television.
 Her yard was a sanctuary, where she could look at rose bushes or tend to fruit trees and grape vines.

 As the plane touched down, I had the same feeling I always have.
 I was happy the flight was safe and uneventful, and I’d be driving my car from the airport parking garage to go home to my family.

 Every day is influenced by what I’ve learned from that great generation.
-Echoes of Yankee broadcasts continue to fill summer nights.
+Yankee broadcasts continue to fill summer nights.
 The coffee is still perked.
 The yard remains a sanctuary.
 Even with five years gone.